 In the last years, I supervised several student internships and I am participating as a mentor in the Google Summer of Code.
 I also published scientific articles at IEEE Robotics and Automation Letters (RA-L), ICRA’17 and Humanoids’16.

 I graduated in Computer Engineering in Genoa (Italy) and later I obtained a double degree: Master in Robotics Engineering (University of Genoa) and Master ARIA in Advanced Robotics (École Centrale de Nantes).
-I also did an internship at IRCCYN on “Pose and velocity estimation for high-speed robot control” (using a vision system) under the supervision of Philippe Martinet.
+I also did an internship at IRCCYN (Now called LS2N) on “Pose and velocity estimation for high-speed robot control” (using a vision system) under the supervision of Philippe Martinet.
 The goal of the thesis was to develop a method able to estimate the pose and the velocity of a high-speed parallel robot at a very high frequency (1 kHz- 2 kHz).
 My work was part of the French ANR Project ARROW: Design of Accurate and Fast Robots with Large Operational Workspaces